 Homemade ice cream is truly one of those treats you have to try at least once to fully appreciate just how great it is compared to store-bought varieties.
-Don’t get me wrong, I’ll eat just about any kind of ice cream that’s being offered, but most can’t compete to the creamy, fresh flavor made in your own kitchen.
+Don’t get me wrong, I’ll eat just about any kind of ice cream that’s being offered, but most can’t compete with the creamy, fresh flavor made in your own kitchen.

-My neighbor and I acquired ice-cream makers within weeks of each other a few summers back, and it has become a friendly rivalry to see who can create the tastiest treat.
+My neighbor and I acquired ice cream makers within weeks of each other a few summers back, and it has become a friendly rivalry to see who can create the tastiest treat.
 Our kids love that we bring out fresh tubs after dinner with bowls and spoons for all to sample.
 Everything from fresh fruit, nuts, spices and candies has been used to enhance the basic recipe.

-To get started, gather the necessary ingredients (cream, milk, eggs, sweetened condensed milk and vanilla.)
+To get started, gather the necessary ingredients (cream, milk, eggs, sweetened condensed milk and vanilla).

-Combine the cream and milk in a 2 quart saucepan and cook over medium-low heat (stirring occasionally) just until it comes to a boil.
+Combine the cream and milk in a 2-quart saucepan and cook over medium-low heat (stirring occasionally) just until it comes to a boil.
 Remove from heat.

 Combine the eggs and egg yolks in a medium bowl and beat at high speed until thickened and pale yellow.

-Take this mixture and slowly pour it into the remaining hot cream mixture in the sauce pan.
+Take this mixture and slowly pour it into the remaining hot cream mixture in the saucepan.
 Make sure to keep whisking the whole time.
-(If you don’t keep things moving, you’ll have really creamy scrambled eggs and will need to start again).
+(If you don’t keep things moving, you’ll have really creamy scrambled eggs and will need to start again.)

 Now turn the heat to low and cook this mixture, while stirring constantly, until it can coat the back of a spoon.